Quadrupole absorption rate for atoms in circularly-polarized optical vortices

 In Figure \ref{Fig2}, we present the variation of the quadrupole Rabi frequency $\Omega/\Omega_0$ as a function of the radial position of the atom for different values of the beam waist $w_0/\lambda= 5, 8$, and for two values of the beam radial number $p=0, 1$ for the case $\Delta m=+1$, i.e. $\ell=2$ and $\sigma_z=-1$.
 It is clear that the maximum of the function shifts away from the origin with increasing beam waist, but the value of the maximum is independent of $w_0$.
 The insets to the figures represent the cylindrically symmetric Rabi frequency for the case $w_0/\lambda=5$.
 In addition, the quadrupole Rabi frequency is null for the right circularly polarized field.
 For the case $\Delta m=-1$, i.e., ($\ell=-2$ and $\sigma_z=1$), we get similar curves.

 In Figure \ref{Fig3}, we present the variation of the quadrupole Rabi frequency $\Omega/\Omega_0$ as a function of the radial position of the atom for different values of the beam waist $w_0/\lambda= 5, 8$, and for two values of the beam radial number $p=0, 1$ for the case $\Delta m=+2$, i.e., ($\ell=3, \sigma_z=-1$).
 It is clear that the maximum of the function shifts away from the origin with increasing beam waist, and the maximum decreases.
 The insets to the figures represent the cylindrically symmetric Rabi frequency for the case $w_0/\lambda=5$.
-We get similar curves for the case $\Delta m=-2$, i.e. ($\ell=-3 \sigma_z=1$).
+We get similar curves for the case $\Delta m=-2$, i.e. ($\ell=-3, \sigma_z=1$).

 From the figures (\ref{Fig1} , \ref{Fig3}), it is clear that the quadrupole Rabi frequency is very small comparatively to the case of the figure \ref{Fig2}, which means that the corresponding absorption rate to the case $\Delta m=+1$ is more interesting and the other cases are negligible.

-In Figure \ref{Fig4}, we present the variation of the absorption rate $\Gamma_{if}/\Gamma_S$ as a function of the radial position of the atom $\rho/\lambda$ for different values of the beam waist $w_0/\lambda=5, 8$ for the case $\Delta m=+1$, i.e., ($\ell=2, \sigma_z=-1$).
+In Figure \ref{Fig4}, we present the variation of the absorption rate $\Gamma_{if}/\Gamma_S$ as a function of the radial position of the atom $\rho/\lambda$ for different values of the beam waist $w_0/\lambda=4, 8$ for the case $\Delta m=+1$, i.e., ($\ell=2, \sigma_z=-1$).
 It is clear that the maximum of the function shifts away from the origin with increasing beam waist, but the value of the maximum is independent of $w_0$.